Close

 3. Purpose of the Question: Ensure the gender question is relevant to the survey’s objectives and is asked to gather necessary information rather than out of curiosity.

-4. Confidentiality: Assure respondents that their information will be kept confidential and used responsibly.
+4. Confidentiality: Assure respondents that their information will be confidential and used responsibly.

-5. Avoid Assumptions: Do not make assumptions about the respondent based on their gender identity.
+5. Avoid Assumptions: Do not make assumptions about the respondent based on gender identity.

 6. Clear Instructions: Provide clear instructions on answering the question, especially if using open-ended or multiple-choice formats.

-7. Sensitivity Training: Ensure those analyzing the data are trained in understanding gender diversity and the implications of gender-related data.
+7. Sensitivity Training: Ensure that those analyzing the data are trained to understand gender diversity and the implications of gender-related data.

 8. Include Non-Binary Gender Options: Specifically acknowledge non-binary identities by providing a non-binary option.
 This recognizes and respects individuals who do not identify exclusively as male or female, ensuring their representation and inclusion in survey data.